 OPTION 2 - OVEN CLEANER

-Another popular method for cleaning an oven is to use chemical oven cleaner.
-Simply follow the instructions on the back of the bottle to use this oven cleaning method.
+Another popular method for cleaning an oven is to use a chemical oven cleaner.
+Simply follow the instructions on the back of the bottle to use this oven-cleaning method.

 A store-bought cleaner is the easiest and fastest method of cleaning your oven, especially if it has a significant amount of grime inside.